nareshmaharaj-consultant/aerospike_udf/README.md

 ]
 ```
 #### Secondary Indexes
-To support this query we need the indexes in place.
+To support this query we need have the correct indexes.
 In our case we need an index of type ```mapvalues```.
 These are all created in the application code when the data is loaded using ```UDFExampleDataLoader```.
 ```bash
 aql> set output TABLE